 When is a sale a sale?
 When does a deal really close?
 Is it when title transfer occurs?
 It’s not always that simple unfortunately.
 Title transfer is only one of the factors when determining whether a transaction is closed and a sale has been made.
 There have been tax cases in which title had transferred but the sale was not considered closed.
 The opposite is also true — a sale was considered closed before title had transferred.
 There are also a number of cases where the sale was considered closed but possession had never been transferred.

 While a transaction qualifies as a sale or exchange if property is transferred in exchange for consideration, effectively, a sale occurs when the benefits and burdens of ownership transfer from buyer to seller.
-So, in addition to title transfer, the following factors are ones the courts have considered in determining whether a sale has in fact occurred.
+So, in addition to title transfer, the following factors are ones the courts have considered in determining whether a sale has in fact occurred:

 So, why is the precise date a sale is considered a sale an important detail?
 Because there are a number of scenarios in which the timing of the deal closing could significantly impact the tax liability of the buyer or seller.
 With the wide ranges in tax rates (both in ordinary rates and in capital gains rates based on the taxpayer’s income level) and specific taxes that are only applicable at certain income levels (e.g., the net investment income tax under IRC Section 1411), the actual year of sale could result in significant tax savings or liabilities.
 For example, a taxpayer generally may plan to pay tax on capital gains at 15%, but if the sale closes during a year he has a substantial amount of additional income that puts him in a higher tax bracket, he could end up paying 20% on the capital gain plus 3.8% net investment income tax.
 That means approximately 10% of the sale proceeds would go toward taxes instead of into the seller’s pocket.